-"Take the common example of a family in which Dad predeceases Mom, but there's been no planning for this interim transfer of wealth from the first spouse to the second," says Leanne Kaufman, head of RBC Estate and Trust Services.
+"Take the common example of a family in which Dad predeceases Mom, but there's been no planning for this interim transfer of wealth from the first spouse to the second," says Leanne Kaufman, head of RBC Royal Trust.

 "What this means is that Mom is left to address everything that's required while she's also dealing with the death of her spouse.
 If she hasn't been 'at the table' and involved in the family finances to that point, this can be a very heavy burden for her to bear."

 Given women typically live longer compared to men, many may face the responsibility of managing the family's wealth at some point in their lifetimes.

 The 2016 census showed there are nearly two Canadian women for every man aged 85 and older.
 Among centenarians — the fastest-growing age group from 2011-2014 — this ratio is even higher, with five women for every man.
 Because women tend to have relationships with men who are slightly older, and because women tend to outlive men by an average of about four years, for many women this could mean as much as a full decade in which they are in charge of family assets.